 - Make sure your appearance is being promoted.
 You can use your clips through social media and spread your agenda further.

 Mass televised media has become the way to deliver information to a large audience.
-Anthony Tata has been using his military experience to comment on foreign policy, military action, and domestic politics.
+Mr. Anthony Tata has been using his military experience to comment on foreign policy, military action, and domestic politics.